When the Heat Becomes the Hazard

 Older woman drinking water to stay hydrated during hot weather

 Every heat-related illness is made worse by dehydration, and dehydration is the state most people enter long before they notice it.
-By the time thirst becomes apparent, the body is already operating at a deficit.
+Thirst is a lagging indicator: by the time it becomes obvious, the body has usually been operating at a fluid deficit for some time, with blood volume already reduced and the heart working harder to compensate.

-In hot weather, the body can lose fluid rapidly through sweat.
+In hot weather, fluid loss through sweat can be rapid.
 An adult working or exercising outdoors can lose well over a litre per hour in high temperatures.
-Older adults have a reduced thirst response, meaning they do not register the need to drink until the deficit is significant.
-Children have a higher surface area to body weight ratio, meaning they lose a proportionally larger amount of fluid relative to their size.
+Older adults have a reduced thirst response, so they often do not register the need to drink until the deficit is already significant.
+Children have a higher surface area to body weight ratio than adults, which means they lose a proportionally larger amount of fluid relative to their size for the same level of heat exposure.

 Recognising Dehydration in Adults